 - Add crown molding in the living room for elegance

-- Replace builder installed baseboards with taller custom-looking base trim
+- Replace builder-installed baseboards with the taller custom-looking base trim

-- Install chair rail or wainscoting in dining room, living room or foyer
+- Install chair rail or wainscoting in the dining room, living room or foyer

 December: check your flooring